jacobkap/crimebythenumbers/docs/pdf-scraping.md

 Since we need to do this process for hundreds of PDFs we will make a function and then for loop through it for every PDF.
 Here we are following the same steps as scraping the movie data - make code work for a single file/date, turn it into a function to work for any file/date, and write a for loop so it works for every file/date we have.
 That's the general process you will use when writing code meant for multiple inputs.
 Make sure code works first in a specific case (a specific date), then make it work in the general case (any date).

-When making a function from code you've already written, a good method is to just copy all the code so it is together.
-Then start building the function.
+When making a function from code you've already written, a good method is to just copy all the code so it is together, then start building the function.

 ```r